Exfoliation – A Guide To AHAs, BHAs, And Enzymes For Youthful, Healthy Skin

 Avoid letting a dog lick your face if you've used any skincare products containing these ingredients.

 Mandelic acid is an alpha-hydroxy acid (AHA) derived from bitter almonds and now also synthesized in labs from benzaldehyde reacting with hydrogen cyanide.
 The EWG rates it as a one, very safe.
-It's a gentler skin exfoliator that helps control hyperpigmentation, manage acne due to its antibacterial properties, and achieve a smoother, brighter skin tone.
+It's a gentler skin exfoliator that helps control hyperpigmentation, manage breakouts due to its antibacterial properties, and achieve a smoother, brighter skin tone.
 It has a large molecular size and penetrates the skin slowly.
 It is a less irritating option, particularly suitable for sensitive skin.

 Beta Hydroxy Acids (BHAs)

 BHA, like salicylic acid, is oil-soluble and treats oily and acne-prone skin.
 Salicylic acid, derived from willow bark, effectively unclogs pores and reduces blackheads and whiteheads.
+Because of its potency and risk of skin irritation, Health Canada restricts the concentration of salicylic acid in topical cosmetic formulations to a maximum of 2%

 The EWG rates Salicylic acid 5-8 and states that the rating would be higher (worse) if it is in products that cause respiratory concerns, such as inhalable products.
 They see it as a safer ingredient in solids and liquids.